tadryanom/ethereum_solidity/docs/path-resolution.rst

     directory tree on the same drive.

 Once canonicalized, the base path is stripped from all source file paths that start with it.
-If the base path is empty, it is treated as if it was equal to the path to the current working directory.
+If the base path is empty (e.g. if it is not explicitly provided), it is treated as if it was equal to the path to the current working directory with all symbolic links resolved.
 The result becomes the source unit name.

 .. index:: ! remapping; import, ! import; remapping, ! remapping; context, ! remapping; prefix, ! remapping; target